 Activity 6 – Masonry Walls

 Now that you are becoming familiar with masonry units, patterns, and uses, it is time to look at the technical aspects that masons use to build walls that are enduring and last a long time.
 Walls are built of stone, masonry, brick and composite materials.
 Masonry **walls88 can be infill, or non-structural, or weight bearing.
 Infill walls close of an area between structural components carrying the weight of the roofs, floors and walls above.
 Weight bearing walls are reinforced and built up of layers of concrete masonry units to carry the load, and bricks are laid as face veneer.
 The mason connects welded wire mesh between the concrete masonry units and the bricks to ‘tie’ the two courses together.
 Brick walls are beautiful as they have a textured appearance of the hand -laid bricks.
 Brick walls can curve or rise straight.
 After a certain height, the walls must be reinforced so that they do not fall over.
 Masonry walls are reinforced with a thickened area called a pilaster or pier at regular intervals.
+Take a look at these masonry wall details.
 Draw a curved masonry wall and a tall reinforced wall in your journal.

 - The header is the front face of the brick.

 - A stacked bond is structural.

 - Bricks are strong in

 - Which units came first, bricks or stone?